top of page

 Self-help

-Living in countries like Liberia with minimal mental health facilities, practising self-help is essential.
+Living in countries like Liberia with limited mental health facilities, practising self-help is essential.
 The internet, with vast information on many issues, including depression, can be easily accessed anywhere in the world.
-Do not suffer alone and in silence—some tips on how to manage depression applying self-help.
+Do not suffer alone and in silence—some tips on how to manage depression.

 Ask an Expert